Microscope Parts & Functions

 How do you calculate Magnification?

-Compound Magnification is calculated by multiplying the magnification of the objective lens by the magnification of the eyepiece
+Compound Magnification is calculated by multiplying the magnification of the objective lens by the magnification of the eyepiece.

 What is Magnification?